SwellDB/SwellDB/README.md

 </div>

-**Query any data — from LLMs, databases, or the web — using just DataFrames or SQL**
+**Query any data.
+From LLMs, databases, or the web, using just DataFrames or SQL**

 ## Overview